-To make the circle I just made a cross using the foot length (+2cm) and then filled in the curves to make the circle and cut the shapes out.
+To make the circle I drew a cross using the foot length (+2cm) and then filled in the curves to make the circle and cut the shapes out.
 I also cut the shapes of the paw prints using brown material.

-2. Once all these components are ready, sew the brown footprints onto the furry side of the circles, like below
+2. Once all the material pieces are ready, sew the brown footprints onto the furry side of the circles, like below.

-3. Then pin a circle to the longest side of one the leg material cut outs.
+3. Then, pin a circle to the longest side of one of the leg material cut outs.
 I started from the middle, so the foot print was facing the right way to ensure the leg seam was at the back.
 Make sure the furry bits are facing toward each other.

 4. If you measured correctly, you should have a slight overlap of the sides that will make the leg seam.
 Sew the leg seam first all the way down to the circle and then pin it flat.
 Next, Sew around the edge of the circle.

 5. Double check it’s all sealed.
 It’s not hard to go back and resew it if there’s a little part that was missed.
 This type of material is very forgiving!

 6. Now it’s time to make the edging up near the where the material will sit under the knee, so that you can add some elastic.
 It’s quite easy, just fold down the material and sew around it, making sure that you leave at least 1cm of space for the elastic to be threaded through.